 Hitchhiking experiences that put me off being a hitchhiker

-In Hitchhiking and why I no longer do it (Part 1) I revealed some of my bad experiences that led me to stop being a hitchhiker.
+In another article I revealed some of my bad experiences that led me to stop being a hitchhiker.
 In this second part I will tell you about some more very bad experiences that have put me off hitching a lift.

 I was able to tolerate the terrible times I endured as a younger man but now that I am older I have had enough of taking such risks and stick to public transport.
 Where I am living now you never see any hitchhikers anyway and I was told that drivers can be prosecuted for giving lifts.
 I don't know if that is true but, as I said, you never see anyone hitchhiking on Tenerife.